 It certainly can be all those things, but there are sweater patterns out there that newer knitters can do and that don't include a huge time commitment.
 If you've been worried about knitting your first sweater, here's a great overview of the basic skills you need, some good patterns to try, and more information to get you started.

 Essential Skills for Knitting a Sweater

 Purling comes in handy, too, if you're knitting your sweater flat or if it has ribbing or a textured stitch pattern.
 Depending on whether your sweater is knit top-down or bottom-up, you'll need to know the basics of increasing and decreasing.

 You should be comfortable with reading a basic knitting pattern and deciphering knitting abbreviations.
-Though skill level is relative, understanding the skill level listed on a pattern can be helpful when choosing a first sweater pattern as well.
+Though skill level is relative, understanding the skill level listed on a pattern can be helpful when choosing a first sweater pattern.